heroku-examples/heroku-applink-pattern-org-job-java/README.md

 > [!NOTE]
 > Run the `heroku logs --tail` command to monitor the logs of the `web` and `worker` processes as you did when running locally.

-You can re-run this operation as many times as you like it will simply keep adding Quotes to the sample Opporunties created.
+Navigate to the **Quotes** tab in your org or one of the sample **Oppoortunties** to review the generates quotes.
+You can re-run this operation as many times as you like it will simply keep adding **Quotes** to the sample Opporunties created.

 # Removing Sample Data